orbkit/orbkit/doc/general.rst

 The cclib_ library is an open source Python package which allows for the parsing and interpreting data of quantum chemistry packages.
 It is well checked for multiple versions of different programs.
-The interface for cclib_ that we have implemented converts data extracted with cclib into the data structure of orbkit.
+The interface for cclib_ that we have implemented converts data extracted with cclib into the data structure of ORBKIT.
 A tutorial for the usage of this interface is given in :doc:`./adtutorials/cclib`.

 .. hint:

   The cclib interface is only tested for a few example.
 If anything does not properly work, please contact us.

-Capabilities of orbkit
+Capabilities of ORBKIT
 ----------------------

-orbkit is designed with a modular structure.
+ORBKIT is designed with a modular structure.
 This allows to use it not only as a standalone version but also to combine its individual  modules or functions in user-written Python programs.
 Each module consists of different functions accomplishing specific tasks.
-Thus, there are three ways to use orbkit:
+Thus, there are three ways to use ORBKIT:

 1. As a standalone program via the Terminal (:doc:`./gridbased/terminal`)

-2. With a Python script setting options and calling the main function of orbkit (:doc:`./gridbased/highlevel`)
+2. With a Python script setting options and calling the main function of ORBKIT (:doc:`./gridbased/highlevel`)

-3. With a user-written Python program using the built-in functions of orbkit (:doc:`./gridbased/lowlevel`)
+3. With a user-written Python program using the built-in functions of ORBKIT (:doc:`./gridbased/lowlevel`)

 Detailed tutorials for the three variants are given in the respective sections.
 All grid-based quantities and most of the options can be applied in each of these variants.